 Research Interests

 In the 2016-17 academic year, he was a fellow at the Center of Theological Inquiry in Princeton, New Jersey, on a NASA-sponsored programme to consider the implications for human society and self-understanding of life elsewhere in the universe.
-His monograph on the significance of 'exobiology' for the main aspects of the Christian faith will be published in 2021.
+This lead to his monograph Astrobiology and Christian Doctrine: Exploring the Implications of Life in the Universe (Cambridge University Press, 2023).

 Key Publications